2026 Stock Market Outlook: Sectors, Trends & Leverage Trading Strategies

 Liz Ann Sonders, Chief Investment Strategist at Charles Schwab, has noted that "U.S. stocks are expected to be one of the brighter spots compared to much of the rest of the world," with interest rates "slowly easing" — a rate backdrop that shapes FX carry dynamics and limits the dollar-weakness narrative that defined early 2026.

-That said, the YTD performance of the EEM — up approximately 23% — confirms that EM equities have found meaningful tailwinds when risk appetite stabilizes.
-Paul Meggyesi, Head of FX Research at JPMorgan, has framed the evolution succinctly: "What used to be an equity‑only 'risk‑on' trade is now a triangular trade across stocks, the dollar, and crypto.
+Oil volatility surged 18%, the VIX3M stood at 19.01, and the MOVE index firmed to 70.25 as geopolitical risk displaced the AI-valuation theme as the primary market driver.
+Paul Meggyesi, Head of FX Research at JPMorgan, has framed the broader evolution succinctly: "What used to be an equity‑only 'risk‑on' trade is now a triangular trade across stocks, the dollar, and crypto.

 When U.S. tech rallies on AI optimism, you increasingly see a bid in Bitcoin and a softer yen, reflecting a global search for growth and yield in a world of lingering inflation risk."

-BlackRock Investment Institute's outlook notes that "the AI theme has broadened out this year, benefiting a wider array of markets including China, Taiwan and South Korea," while BlackRock has positioned for emerging market hard-currency debt overweight, specifically targeting Latin American commodity exporters like Brazil.
+BlackRock has separately positioned for emerging market hard-currency debt overweight, specifically targeting Latin American commodity exporters like Brazil.

-For traders, the conditional nature of the EM trade is now more pronounced: EM outperformance is most durable in risk-on phases, while geopolitical escalations — such as U.S. military action against Iran — rapidly reverse EM FX gains as dollar safe-haven demand surges.
+For traders, the conditional nature of the EM trade is now more pronounced: EM outperformance is most durable in risk-on phases, while geopolitical escalations — including the July 8, 2026 Iran shock — rapidly reverse EM FX gains as dollar safe-haven demand surges.

 A 2026 peer-reviewed study documented significant dynamic spillovers of geopolitical risk across 2,652 energy company stocks in G20 countries and related markets (ScienceDirect, April 2026), confirming that geopolitical shocks propagate simultaneously through equity, commodity, and FX channels at scale.